adeoke/django-quarantine-workout-graphql/README.md

 date_joined
 ```

-There is no filtering applied to what subfields are returned from the users query (all of the default
+There is no filtering applied to what subfields are returned from the users' query (all of the default
-user fields are available options to retrieve)  .
+user fields are available options to retrieve).

-On initialisation of the project I seeded the database with 2 users, each with a username, password and email address.
+On initialisation of the project, I seeded the database with 2 users, each user has a username, password, and email.
 See an example representation below:

 ```text